Temporal structures of the X-ray photoemission problem: Conclusions

-We have studied the time dependence of the fidelity $\ff(t)$, whose Fourier transform is measured in x-ray photoemission spectroscopy of simple metals.
+We have studied the time dependence of the fidelity $\ff(t)$, the Fourier transform of X-ray photoemission spectra.
 The two general approaches in Secs.~\ref{sec:many-body-procedure}~and \ref{sec:single-part-meth} determine $\ff(t)$.
-The former has led to the analytical expression derived in Appendix~\ref{sec:appendix25}, very accurate for $\omtau t\gg 1$.
-The latter, which is convenient for numerical computations, has allowed calculation of $\ff(t)$ from the eigenvalues and eigenvectors of the tight-binding Hamiltonian for the photoemission problem.
+The former has led to the analytical expression derived in Appendix~\ref{sec:appendix25}, which is very accurate for $\omtau t\gg 1$.
+The latter, which is convenient for numerical computations, has allowed the calculation of $\ff(t)$ from the eigenvalues and eigenvectors of the tight-binding Hamiltonian for the photoemission problem.

-The analytical expression and numerical results of this numerical calculation have served as benchmarks against which we have gauged the precision of the two time-dependent renormalization-group procedures defined in Sec.~\ref{sec:enrg}.
+The analytical expression and numerical results of this calculation have served as benchmarks against which we have gauged the precision of the two time-dependent renormalization-group procedures defined in Sec.~\ref{sec:enrg}.
 The results and comparison offer physical and operational insight.

-The results highlight the importance of the bound state created by the core-hole potential.
+Our findings highlight the importance of the bound state created by the core-hole potential.
 As a function of time, the fidelity decays following a power law enveloped by a damped oscillation.
 The decay is the Doniach-Sunjic power law.
 The oscillations are due to interference between two kinds of excitation: excitations to plugged states, with the bound state occupied, and to unplugged states, with the bound state vacant.
 The oscillations are damped because the latter follows the Nozières-De Dominicis power law and, therefore, decays faster than the former, which follows the Doniach-Sunjic law.